Academic Integrity Policy

 Artificial Intelligence: For the purposes of this policy, artificial intelligence (AI) is defined as any computer software or technology (including mobile technology) that can perform tasks that would normally require human intelligence, such as learning, decision-making, problem-solving, reasoning, or composition.

 Cheating: Cheating is defined as the act of giving unauthorized assistance to or receiving unauthorized assistance from another individual or other source for the purpose of completing academic assignments or other requirements.
 Plagiarism includes using another’s writing, ideas, or work as one’s own and is considered cheating.
 Academic requirements include, but are not limited to, completion of homework, tests, projects, research assignments, written papers, or other course requirements.
-A cheating violation may result in a penalty imposed by the academic department (instructor, department, or college dean) and/or may be referred to the dean of student affairs for review.
-The dean of student affairs may investigate the matter or refer it to the University Conduct and Academic Integrity Committee.
+A cheating violation may result in a penalty imposed by the academic department (instructor, department, or college dean) and/or may be referred to the dean of student support and advocacy for review.
+The dean of student support and advocacy may investigate the matter or refer it to the University Conduct and Academic Integrity Committee.

 Examples of cheating include, but are not limited to: